Privacy notice

 Where your information is shared with external parties, we ensure that they comply, strictly and confidentially, with our instructions and they do not use your personal information for their own purposes unless you have explicitly consented to them doing so.

-We recognize that your information is valuable, and we take all reasonable measures to protect it.
+We recognise that your information is valuable, and we take all reasonable measures to protect it.

 We have technology to protect personal data from loss, misuse, alteration or destruction and ensure that, where possible, physical access to our buildings is carefully controlled.
 We also insist that consultants and staff agree to protect confidentiality of all information.